gustogg/Ujian1Batch4AndroidKotlin-main/README.md

 ConstraintLayout: Used for flexible and responsive layout design.
 RecyclerView: For displaying dynamic content in a scrollable list.
 CircleImageView: For rendering circular images.

-## Technologies Used

-This project is licensed under the MIT License.
-You can freely use and modify it for your own purposes.